How do you bake a cake?

 Now, something that I found interesting is how they used Koby as the audience proxy, and not Luffy, as a way to introduce us to this new world.
 This has the funny side effect of telling us that we suck shit, but of course he grows a backbone by the end, inspiring us to do the same.

-Without much delay, assuming he's a good guy, Luffy expresses interest in recruiting the highly reputable pirate hunter (by the East Blue standards), named Zoro Roronoa... or Zolo, if you're reading the official English translation in the Manga.
+Without much delay, assuming he's a good guy, Luffy expresses interest in recruiting the highly reputable pirate hunter (by the East Blue standards) named Zoro Roronoa... or Zolo, if you're reading the official English translation in the Manga.
 I will be referring to him as Zoro because, sorry, but that's his name.

 Let's take a moment to talk about Zoro, he's the first to join Luffy's Straw Hat crew, with him filling the role as their main Combatant.

-Now, none of the characters are officially given the "first mate" position, but it's easy to see why most fans headcanon Zoro into that role because it seems to be his function as a character, why the character was created in the first place.
+Now, none of the characters are officially given the "first mate" position, but it's easy to see why many fans headcanon Zoro into that role because it seems to be his function as a character, why the character was created in the first place.

 In the Lord of the Rings the "first mate" was Samwise, in Yu-Gi-Oh that was Joey, etc.